kthapa101/lab-01-template/lab-01.md

 10. Test that your function is correct by calling from the command-line `pytest main.py::test_count_twin_primes`

-11. What is largest pair of twin primes that you were able to generate, and how long did it take?
+11. Now try to generate large pairs of twin primes.
+What is largest pair of twin primes that you were able to generate, and how long did it take?
 You can benchmark your code using python's `time` module:
     ```python
     import time